 Plant in full sun or at least all afternoon sun.

 Plant any time, but they do best when planted July through September as bare root divisions.
 Space 12 - 18 inches apart and set top of rhizome at soil surface.
 Do not mulch.

 Do not use a high nitrogen fertilizer.
 We recommend Plant-tone, rock phosphate, and green sand when planting.
 Iris are heavy feeders and require regular fertilization with Plant-tone.

-Spray: Sevin, Bonide Eight, Bt (Bacillus thuringiensis), or Bug-B-Gon
+Spray (use according to label directions): Sevin, Bonide Eight, Bt (Bacillus thuringiensis), or Bug-B-Gon

 In the fall, cut the foliage back and destroy it.
-This prevents pests from over wintering in your iris foliage.
+This prevents pests from wintering in your iris foliage.
 Winter mulch is usually not needed.

 The possible reasons for Iris not blooming include a non-hardy variety (flower buds freeze), over-fertilization with a high nitrogen fertilizer, over-watering or poor drainage.